Abi Ekoku: Rugby league

-Ekoku announced his retirement from playing in 1998 and became chairman of the Rugby League Players' Association.
-He quit this post in 1999 and had a brief spell as chief executive at the Keighley Cougars before being appointed by the Bradford Bulls in a similar role.
-Ekoku was chief executive at Bradford Bulls from 2000 to 2003 - a period in which the club won the Super League, Challenge Cup and World Club Championship.
+Ekoku announced his retirement from playing in 1998 and enjoyed a successful spell as chairman of the Rugby League Players' Association.
+He left the post in 1999 and was managing director at the Keighley Cougars before being appointed by the Bradford Bulls as Chief Executive Officer.
+Ekoku oversaw Bradford from 2000 to 2003 during a golden period in the Club's history, when they won two Super League titles, two Challenge Cup finals and the World Club Championship.

 Ekoku returned to the game in 2005 as an anti-doping tutor before being appointed team manager for Great Britain in 2006.
-He stepped down from this role at the end of 2007.
+He stepped down from this role at the end of 2007 after 10 international fixtures, including the 2006 Gillette Tri-Nations Series and the successful home series against New Zealand in 2007.

+After a period as a Business Development & Strategy Consultant in property development and leisure investment, Ekoku once again returned to the sport in March 2025, joining the club-led Strategic Review Panel at the RFL.
+In October 2025 he was appointed as interim CEO of the RFL, during which time he oversaw the resolution of the administrations of Salford Red Devils and Halifax Panthers, guiding both clubs to new ownership and a return to participation in the Championship.
+In April 2026, Ekoku was appointed as CEO of St Helens R.F.C.

 Personal life

 Ekoku's brother Efan is a former professional footballer who represented the Nigeria national football team, and as of 2011 is a football pundit with ESPN.